Thor Broadcast Logo

 Answer:

 Thank you for reaching out.
-Yes, this is correct—the Fps over fiber devices work as a transmitter and receiver pair.
+Yes, this is correct-the GPS over fiber devices work as a transmitter and receiver pair.
 The F-4GPS-TX-WE is an optical transmitter only, converting the RF GPS electrical signal into an optical output.
 The F-LBAND-TX/RX is a receiver only, which converts the optical signal back to the original electrical GPS RF signal.
-Therefore, the device functions as a GPS RF extender over fiber and, importantly, acts as a Physical Isolator.
+Therefore, the device functions as a GPS RF extender over fiber and, importantly, acts as a physical isolator.
 We refer to this as a "fiber break" because it creates an inability to send any signals back from the RX to the TX.
 The RX is not equipped with any laser; it is just an optical detector.

 Question: